 Still, the ECB is pursuing a research effort alongside the Bank of Japan, which sees the two institutions weighing potential applications.
 The bank has kept the door open to possible use in the future, though it offered nothing in the way of a possible timeline or indications as to what would drive it to utilize the tech.

 “As DLT-based solutions are constantly evolving, the ECB will continue to monitor developments in this field and explore practical uses for DLT,” the central bank said.

 ECB and Bank of Japan join hands for DLT research

 ECB executive board member Yves Mersch offered new details on the partnership with Bank of Japan.
-Mersch said that the the two institutions plan to explore the tech, with an eye to publish the results of its research sometime next year.
+Mersch said that the two institutions plan to explore the tech, with an eye to publishing the results of its research sometime next year.